 A vegetable garden can take a bite out of a hefty grocery bill.
-But a garden isn’t free.
-Seasoned gardeners know that one of the things that can quickly soak up those grocery savings is a big water bill.
+But that harvest isn’t free.
+Seasoned gardeners know that a big water bill can quickly soak up grocery savings.

-Here are five super simple tips to help you save on water for your garden so you can put more green in your pocket (and more leafy greens on your plate):
+Here are five simple tips to help you save on water for your garden.
+Put more green in your pocket as you pluck more leafy greens for your plate:

-- Harvest and recycle water: Using rainwater (it’s free!) and household water from cooking to water your garden is super easy and relatively cheap, depending on how you decide you want to “harvest” and reuse the water.
-To collect rainwater, you could invest in a rain barrel or a water harvesting system (or just use a bucket) to collect rainwater that you can use for your plants.
-Next time you steam or boil veggies — or even pasta — save the water for your garden instead of dumping it down the drain. “[Vegetable water] is full of nutrients and, when cooled, makes a free fertilizer for watering your plants,” Gibson says.
+Using rainwater and household water from cooking to water your garden is easy and relatively cheap.
+To collect rainwater, you can invest in a rain barrel or a water harvesting system — or, just use a bucket.
+Next time you steam or boil veggies — or even pasta — save the water for your garden instead of dumping it down the drain.

-- Don’t overwater!
 Overwatering not only runs up your water bill, but it’s also a common culprit in garden failures.
 It’s a good idea to invest in a shutoff timer for your house or sprinkler so you don’t inadvertently leave the water on.
-Gibson says overwatering also leaches good nutrients from the soil and causes loss of oxygen in the soil pore spaces, which could increase your plants’ likelihood of getting root rot.
-It also wastes a valuable resource – water.

 Are you a gardener?
 Do you have any water saving tips to share or other gardening advice?
 Share below or on our Facebook page.